poker-bot-battles/poker-websocket-server/README.md

-# ASR-Api
+# Poker socket server

-Transcibtion inference api container image.
-For running serverless on gcp cloud run
+Websocket sever for poker bot battles.
+For running gcp cloud run

-A demo can be found on [hetling.me/transskrib](hetling.me/transskrib) (only implemented in danish)

 #### Run locally

-To test the api or run locally do:
+To test the server or run locally do:

+first fork repository.

+then:
 ```shell
 docker build -t <image name> .
 ```